 Anna is Executive Director, and has overall responsibility for the delivery of Close the Gap’s work.
-She leads on advocacy and external engagement, and works closely with Lindsey and Ruth on policy.
+She leads on strategic advocacy, participates in a range of strategic level working groups, and works closely with Lindsey and Ruth on policy.
 Anna’s background is in research, labour rights, and violence against women.

-Lindsey is Policy Manager, and works with Anna and Ruth on Close the Gap’s policy work.
-She develops policy papers, reports and consultation responses to highlight women’s experiences of the labour market.
-She leads on Close the Gap's work with public sector employers and with trade unions, and on supporting employer compliance with the public sector equality duty.
-She also leads on Close the Gap's advocacy work on gender equality in education policy.
+Lindsey is Policy and Development Manager.
+She leads on Close the Gap's employer engagement and works with Anna and Ruth on Close the Gap’s policy work.
+She supports private and third sector employers to close their gender pay gaps, and works with public sector employers to improve their performance of the public sector equality duty.
+She also develops policy papers, reports and consultation responses to highlight women’s experiences of the labour market, and leads on Close the Gap's advocacy work on gender equality in education policy and social care.

 Joanna is a PhD student at the University of Manchester, funded by the Economic and Social Research Council, and supported by Close the Gap.
 Her PhD ("Strategic explanations of the gender pay gap with multilevel modelling: a Scottish comparison with the UK") will involve statistical modelling and case study research.
 Joanna has a background in pay and reward having worked as an employment tax advisor for an international professional services firm.
 She also has an MSc in Human Resource Management.